self-atari/icfp2025/writeup/writeup.md

 ## Secundus

 Secundus's work began fairly late on Sunday.
 The contest ended at 5am Monday, so I had to sprint and hope I got lucky.
-By the time I had spent about an hour working at it, I was too exhausted and short on time to prove that my merges were correct and just started making educated guesses.
+After about an hour working at it, I was too exhausted and short on time to prove that my merges were correct and just started making guesses.
 Unsurprisingly, this approach did finally hit a brick wall and I gave up for the evening.

 ![An exception thrown in the CLI labeled 'Contradiction'](secundus_fail_cropped.png)<br />
 _[If the rule you followed brought you to this, of what use was the rule?](https://www.youtube.com/watch?v=p93w7MpbZRw)_